dchudz/predcomps/README.md

 This README is mainly for people developing the project (which is just me, at the moment).
 Everything for users is at the [Project Page](http://www.davidchudzicki.com/predcomps/).

-Lots of people are using complicated/non-parametric models for lots of things, but it’s hard to understand what complicated models are telling you telling you.
-This may be a general-purpose way to extract understanding from a very large class of complicated models.
+Lots of people are using complicated/non-parametric models for lots of things, but it’s hard to understand what complicated models are telling you.
+This is general-purpose way to extract understanding from a very large class of complicated models.

 # Todo